Note:

 The Input layers group includes the following parameters:

-• Input layer is used to select the layer for which the closest features are found.
+Input layer is used to select the layer for which the closest features are found.
 The layer can contain up to 5,000 features.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.

 Analysis settings